Ruth Allen (economist): Career

-Allen returned to Texas for the rest of her career, briefly serving as chair of the Department of Economics (1942–43), but spending most of the next two decades as the department's graduate advisor until her retirement in 1959.
+Allen returned to University of Texas for the rest of her career, briefly serving as chair of the department of economics (1942–43), but spending most of the next two decades as the department's graduate advisor until her retirement in 1959.
 After retiring for the first time, she spent six years at Huston–Tillotson College to preserve its accreditation before retiring again in 1968.